StegmannJCSDA/CRTM_tutorial/README.md

 # Getting Started

 ## Requirements
-This tool requires a linked version of the CRTM library and a LAPACK version.
+This tutorial requires a linked version of the CRTM library and a LAPACK version.
 The code has been tested with CRTM REL-2.1.3 to 2.3.0.
 A Python installation with NumPy and Matplotlib modules is required for the plotting scripts.